dmd-program/dmd-300-master/writing-project.md

 # Writing project

-This essay is a substantial part of the class and should demonstrate college-level writing and your ability to research appropriate sources.
+## 1. Analyze a specific work by an artist, designer, filmmaker, or studio

+Incorporate a discussion of one creative work or project into your essay.
+This should somehow relate to your central line of investigation, and relate to media you are interested in.

+-  You are encouraged too look for new, obscure, historical, or otherwise thought-provoking creators — not just mainstream pop culture.
+- **Include a thorough and detailed description of the work's design** — Assume your reader has not seen the work before.
+Describe formal qualities such as, colors, shapes, movement, structure, and so on.
+Use descriptive adjectives to help the reader picture the work.
+- **Include the work title, date, medium, and location \(as relevant\)**
+- Describe pertinent historical context for the work.
+- Include credible scholarly sources to support claims and information.

-## The title of your essay should be a question
+## 2. The title of your essay should be a question

-That means it should end in a question mark.

 What questions do you have about the ideas, feasibility, or historical context of your work?
 What unexpected connections can you make?
 What is missing?
 What is confusing?

-The essay should seek to discover an answer \(or possible answers\) to this question or explore the context that gave rise to the question.
+The title of your essay should end in a question mark and should seek to discover an answer \(or possible answers\) to this question or explore the context that gave rise to the question.

-## Analyze a specific work by an artist, designer, filmmaker, or studio

-Incorporate a discussion of one creative work or project into your essay.
-This should somehow relate to your central line of investigation, and relate to your own project somehow.
-It might be someone working in the same medium, or with related subject matter, or some really amazing work that you aspire towards.

-**Include a thorough and detailed description of the work's design** — how it looks, its colors, shapes, movement, structure, and so on.
-Use lots of vivid, descriptive adjectives to help the reader picture the work in their head, as if they had never seen it before.

-**Include the title, date, medium, and location \(as relevant\)**

-Some potential resources are listed below; you are encouraged too look for new, obscure, historical, or otherwise thought-provoking creators—not just mainstream pop culture.

-## Include two citations to professional writing
+## 3. Citations

-To support your arguments and explore the work of your chosen artist, incorporate quotes or data from two published sources.
+To support your arguments and explore the work of your chosen artist, incorporate quotes or data from a minimum of three published sources.
 Do not cite Wikipedia \(but you can peruse the citations of a Wikipedia page to find authoritative sources\).

 Search for articles and ebook at the [Penn State Library](https://libraries.psu.edu/) or [Google Scholar](https://scholar.google.com/)

-## Suggestions

-Not sure where to begin?
+## 4. Not sure where to begin?

-You could start with an artist or designer, and pose a question that intrigues you about their work, or suggests a possible connection to your project.
+1. You could start with an artist or designer, and pose a question that intrigues you about their work, or suggests a possible connection to your project.

-You could consider the historical or theoretical context of your project, and find writing and creative work that lies in a similar orbit.
+2. Consider the historical or theoretical context of one of your current or past projects, and find writing and creative work that lies in a similar orbit.

-You're basically writing art criticism \(a critical and reasoned examination of a cultural object\), so think about what your unique point-of-view is in regard to all of this.
-Do you have an axe to grind with some genre of work?
-What's something you already know about that relates to your project?
-Imagine someone else was writing a serious essay about your work, what connections or questions would they include?
+3. This writing should be though of as art or design criticism \(a critical and reasoned examination of a cultural object\).
+Consider your unique point-of-view and feel free to choose a subject that you are passionate about.
+4. Imagine someone else was writing a serious essay about your work, what connections or questions would they include?

-## Requirements
+## Writing requirements

 Your essay should include discrete paragraphs that give structure to your writing, including an introduction and conclusion.
+This essay is a substantial part of the class and should demonstrate college-level writing and your ability to research appropriate sources.

-Please use MS Word for this project.
+Please use MS Word for this project with the following structure:

-* Name, date, title
+- Name, date, title
-* Minimum of 1000 words \(2 pages single spaced\)
+- Minimum of 1000 words \(2 pages single spaced\)
-* Bibliography using citations throughout writing
+- Bibliography using citations throughout writing
-* Submit a DOCX file
+- Submit a DOCX file

 ## Rubric